 After meandering the Teletubbies hills, we left Mt.
 Bromo and headed off to Ngadas.
 Ngadas is a farming village.
 It is famous for farming landscape on the mountainside.

 Ngadas village is inhabited by the Tenggere indigenous people.
 Most of the people here are farmers.

 According to our driver until today, villagers of Ngadas still preserve the ancient rituals and ceremonies that are believed to bring the order, good fortune, and prosperity.
 Despite their faith differences, where some embrace Buddhism while others Islam or Hinduism, they, nonetheless, share a peaceful and harmonious commonality.

 The last place to visit is the waterfalls.
 This was the hardest part of the trip.
 We need to go down to the mountainside to see the waterfalls.
 I woke up 12 in the midnight, traveled for 2 hours, no decent breakfast and I have not eaten my lunch.
 I have no more energy to go down.
 But since I was already there, I pushed myself to my limits.
 I need to stop for few moments to catch a breath.
 I almost gave up and I do not want to miss the opportunity.

 Upon reaching the waterfalls, I already heard the splashing water of the waterfalls.
-The waterfalls is located in a remote and quiet place.
+The waterfall is located in a remote and quiet place.
 You can only hear the splashing of water and the chirping of the birds.

 I spent few minutes here, and I started to walk my way up.

 Finally, that was the last stop of our day tour.
-This was the saddest part saying good bye to my new found friends.
+This was the saddest part saying goodbye to my new found friends.